gammasoft71/xtd/docs/downloads.md

 4. Install CMake 3.3 or later

-   After g++, gdound and gtk3, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/).
+   After g++, gsound and gtk3, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/).

    *Remarks: Verify if you can execute 'cmake --version' in "Terminal", if it's no, add cmake install directory to your path.*